 Future of Marketing and Advertising

 Looking to kickstart your career in marketing or advertising?
-JWU is here to help with our online Bachelor of Science in Digital Marketing and Social Media program and our online BS in Marketing & Advertising program.
-We also offer a Master of Business Administration in Marketing for those who are looking to take their careers to the next level.
-Both programs are offered in a 100 percent career-focused online format to help you graduate and start using your new skills as soon as possible.
+JWU Online is here to help with our online Bachelor of Science (BS) in Digital Marketing and Social Media program and online BS in Marketing & Advertising program.
+We also offer a Master of Business Administration (MBA) in Marketing for those looking to take their careers to the next level.
+All three degree programs are offered in a 100% career-focused online format so you can start leveraging your skill set as soon as you graduate.

 For more information about completing your degree online, complete the Request Info form, call 855-JWU-1881, or email [email protected].